 It is also possible to install Windows on a new drive or partition to retain the old files.
 It is better to use this method to preserve old files if you are adding an additional SSD or HDD hardware to your computer.

-You can still empty a partition and use it to make a clean install of Windows 10.
-Also, ensure that you remove all the unwanted files from the old system directory to free up space.
+You can also empty a partition and use it to install a new Windows 10.
+After that, it’s better to remove all the unwanted files from the old system directory to free up space.